JumaJuiceTime/CairnHack/adventures/conversions/through-ultans-door-1.md

 A single eye sits among a tangle of raven wings with no head and no body.

-5 HP, 1 Armor, 18 DEX, 8 WIL, murderous glare (d4 range)
+5 HP, 1 Armor, 18 AGL, 8 PRS, murderous glare (d4 range)

 - Flits erratically, like a quick moving bat
 - Not hostile but turn their gaze where curiosity takes it